headintheclouddev/typings-suitescript-2.0/README.md

 }
 ```

-Then if you're using a TypeScript-aware text editor (for instance the free [VSCode](https://code.visualstudio.com/) from Microsoft) you'll get syntax highlighting and autocomplete for all NetSuite modules and global functions.
+Then if you're using a TypeScript-aware text editor (for instance the free [VSCode](https://code.visualstudio.com/) from Microsoft) you'll get syntax highlighting, error detection, and autocomplete for all NetSuite modules and global functions.